Dom DeLuise: The Funnyman Mel Brooks & Burt Reynolds Relied On

 DeLuise’s parents came to the United States from Italy as immigrants.
 They arrived here in search of the great American dream.
 DeLuise’s father worked hard as a garbage man in order to give his family a better life.
 That would prove to be, at least for Dom DeLuise, a good move.
 If they had not made that leap of faith, DeLuise may not have ever gained the stardom he enjoyed throughout his lifetime.

-Dom DeLuise had his first big acting break on when he appeared as “Dominick the Great,” a magician on The Gary Moore Show, a once popular variety show.
+Dom DeLuise had his first big acting break on when he appeared as “Dominick the Great,” an incompetent magician on The Garry Moore Show, a once popular variety show.
+DeLuise would later reprise the bit on The Dean Martin Show, so successfully that Martin invited him to become a regular player.

 Naturally talented, Dom DeLuise held audiences captive with his quick wit, happy go lucky demeanor and bright personality.
 He was rarely seen on or off screen without an ear to ear, toothy smile on that round face of his.

-Funny guy, Mel Brooks has been known for his zany brand of comedy.
-That being the case, it takes just the right personalities to fulfill his visions.
-Brooks was very good at hand picking just the right people to act in his productions and of course, they all had to mesh.
-Dom DeLuise was one of his picks appearing in 6 of Brooks’ productions; The Twelve Chairs, Blazing Saddles, Silent Movie, Spaceballs, Robin Hood: Men in Tights and, possibly most notably, Emperor Nero in History of the World---Part I. In addition to stage and screen appearances, Dom DeLuise also appeared in voice acting roles in animated films produced by Dan Bluth.
+Funny guy Mel Brooks has been known for his zany brand of comedy, for which he relied on some regularly recurring performers.
+DeLuise was a part of Brooks' inner circle or stable of actors, appearing in six of Brooks’ productions; The Twelve Chairs, Blazing Saddles, Silent Movie, Spaceballs, Robin Hood: Men in Tights and, possibly most notably, Emperor Nero in History of the World, Part I. In addition to stage and screen appearances, Dom DeLuise also appeared in voice acting roles in animated films produced by Dan Bluth.

 DeLuise wasn’t just popular with audiences but was popular among his peers.
 Dom DeLuise and Burt Reynolds were well known to be long time best friends.